Ipoh: Economy

 In its early history, Ipoh as a settlement was built around its mining industry, although inferior to that of Gopeng, some 19 km to the south.
-Ipoh was once one of the richest cities in Malaysia and South East Asia in the days when tin was its major product.
+Ipoh was once one of the richest cities in Malaysia and South East Asia, in the days when tin was its major product.
 During the 1980s, when tin prices collapsed, the economy of Ipoh was affected significantly.
-However, recently the city has experienced economic growth.
-The city of Ipoh also hosts some large multinational corporations.
-Kuala Lumpur Kepong Berhad, a palm oil company among the top 15 biggest companies in Malaysia by revenue, has its headquarters in Ipoh.
-Batu Kawan Berhad, an investment company which is the biggest shareholder in Kuala Lumpur Kepong Berhad, also has its headquarters in Malaysia.
-Ipoh houses the headquarters of Hovid Berhad, a pharmaceutical company which claims to be the first Malaysian company to introduce Malaysian generic drugs overseas.
-Old Town Berhad, which is a food and beverage public listed company specializing in white coffee, has its headquarters in Ipoh.
-There are other public listed companies in Ipoh such as Perak Transit Berhad, Tasek Cement Berhad, DKLS Industries Berhad, Wellcall Holding Berhad, Rubberex Berhad, and Perak Corp.
-Ipoh also hosts the Malaysian headquarters for some foreign multinational companies, including Finisar, Voith, ITL Asia Pacific and Sagami Manufacturers.
+However, the city has since experienced economic growth.
+The city of Ipoh hosts the headquarters of several large multinational corporations, such as: Kuala Lumpur Kepong Berhad, a major palm oil company; Batu Kawan Berhad, an investment company which holds the majority share in Kuala Lumpur Kepong Berhad; Hovid Berhad, a major Malaysian pharmaceutical company; and Old Town White Coffee (or Old Town Berhad), a food and beverage giant originating from Ipoh which specializes in white coffee.
+Other public listed companies in Ipoh include, Perak Transit Berhad, Tasek Cement Berhad, DKLS Industries Berhad, Wellcall Holding Berhad, Rubberex Berhad, and Perak Corp.
+Ipoh also hosts the Malaysian headquarters for several foreign multinational companies, including Finisar, Voith, ITL Asia Pacific, and Sagami Manufacturers.

 Governance

 The Ipoh City Council governs the city.
-Datuk Rumaizi Baharin, appointed in April 2020, is the current mayor of Ipoh.
+Datuk Rumaizi Baharin, appointed in April 2020, is the mayor of Ipoh.
 Ipoh is divided into two parliamentary constituencies: Ipoh Barat (Ipoh West) and Ipoh Timor (Ipoh East).
 The parliamentary seat for Ipoh Barat is held by Democratic Action Party (DAP) Representative M. Kulasegaran.
 The seat for Ipoh Timor is held by fellow DAP leader Howard Lee Chuan How.
 As of 2022, there were 233,000 voters in Ipoh.
 Most of the voters in Ipoh are Chinese, followed by Malays, Indians and others.

 Demographics

-Ipoh remains one of Malaysia's largest cities.
+Ipoh is one of Malaysia's largest cities.
 As of 2010, the municipal area of Ipoh has a population of 657,892.
 It ranks as the seventh most populous urban centre in Malaysia (2010).

-The following is based on Department of Statistics Malaysia 2010 census.
+These are statistics from the Department of Statistics Malaysia 2010 census.